-To enroll an eligible dependent, the school employee must include the dependent's information on the form and provide the required document(s) as proof of the dependent's eligibility.
+To enroll an eligible dependent, the school employee must include the dependent's information in SEBB My Account or on the form and provide the required document(s) as proof of the dependent's eligibility.
 A dependent must be enrolled in the same health plan coverage as the subscriber.
-The dependent will not be enrolled in SEBB health plan coverage if the SEBB Program or the SEBB Organization is unable to verify their eligibility within the SEBB Program enrollment timelines.
+The dependent will not be enrolled in SEBB health plan coverage if the SEBB Program or the SEBB organization is unable to verify their eligibility within the SEBB Program enrollment timelines.

 All other subscribers may enroll by submitting the required forms to the SEBB Program.
-The SEBB Program must receive the school employee's elections no later than 60 days from the date the school employee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB Program, whichever is later.
-The school employee's first premium payment and applicable premium surcharges are due no later than 45 days after the election ends as described above.
-Premiums and applicable premium surcharges associated with continuing SEBB medical, must be made to the HCA as well as premiums associated with continuing SEBB medical, dental, and vision insurance coverage.
-For more information see "Options for continuing SEBB medical coverage" on page 23.
+The SEBB Program must receive the election no later than 60 days from the date the enrollee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB Program, whichever is later.
+The first premium payment and applicable premium surcharges are due no later than 45 days after the election period ends as described above.
+Premiums associated with continuing SEBB dental must be made to HCA.
+For more information, see the section titled "Options For Continuing SEBB Dental Coverage."

-A subscriber or their dependents may also enroll during the SEBB Program's annual open enrollment (see "Annual open enrollment" on page 20) or during a special open enrollment (see "Special open enrollment" beginning on page 20).
-The subscriber must provide proof of the event that created the special open enrollment.
+A subscriber or their dependent may also enroll during the SEBB Program's annual open enrollment (see the section titled "Annual Open Enrollment") or during a special open enrollment (see the section titled "Special Open Enrollment").
+The subscriber must provide evidence of the event that created the special open enrollment.